mit945/bookmarks/README.md

 Link: https://master.d2sidtu7oorqv0.amplifyapp.com/

-A single page APP let you create items of link addresses along with datetime and descriptions.
+A single page App that lets you create items of link addresses along with retrieval datetimes and descriptions.

 ## Application Features